Stuartpkd/Tarraing/README.md

 ![Colours](docs/colours/colours.png)

-I've designed the site's color scheme to be minimalist yet visually intriguing.
+I've designed the site's colour scheme to be minimalist yet visually intriguing.
 The subtle palette ensures that the artwork remains the focus, without any distractions.
-These careful color choices add to the user experience without overshadowing the art itself.
+These careful colour choices add to the user experience without overshadowing the art itself.
 \
 &nbsp;